rhehan7/SubmissionAkhir-AndroidBeginner/README.md

 # SubmissionAkhir-AndroidBeginner
-This is a beginner android final submission project in Dicoding Academy
+This is the beginner android final submission project in Dicoding Academy